Chicago Style Fruit Pizza

 I’m in Philadelphia with my parents and brother right now, for his graduation from medical school tomorrow (congrats Dr. Nate!!)
 It’s just like old times.

 Except that yesterday I almost died.
 We went to Independence Hall.
-We went to Ben Franklin’s grave.
+Then we went to Ben Franklin’s grave.
 We saw the Liberty Bell.
-We went to an art museum.
+Then we went to an art museum.
 And then my eyes rolled into the back of my head and I started actually passing away from boredom.

 I mean, don’t get me wrong.
 I like history and I like art (I was a Humanities major in college).
 But apparently I only like it in 2 hour stretches.
 After that my brain shuts down.